 of which no data are available.
 [Boas 1908]

-people are going to take a basic object such as a tigerbell
+people are going to take a basic object such as a

-and turn it into something else.
+tiger bell and turn it into something else.
 Or to

 even decide to use it at all!
 (Suppose people think

 that tigers are evil -- would they want to have objects

 representing their fear around?)
-The best way to find out why people
+The best way to find

-the first place.
-This data will always beat out the
+sought in the first place.
+This data will always beat

-products made by individuals, the tiger bells were most probably
+made by individuals, the tiger bells were most probably

-mass-produced by a small number of workshops
+mass-produced by a small number of workshops in East

 by the way, I have seen these bells in Indonesia: